Green Party of Canada

 The Green Party of Canada (Parti vert du Canada) is a federal political party in Canada, founded in 1983 with a focus on green politics.

 The Green Party is currently the fifth largest party in the House of Commons by seat count.
 It elected its first member of Parliament (MP), leader Elizabeth May, in the 2011 election, winning in the Saanich—Gulf Islands.
 In the 2019 election, the party expanded its caucus to three.
 In the 2021 election, the party fell to two seats.
+In the 2025 election, the party fell to one seat.

-Elizabeth May has served as the party leader since 19 November 2022.
-She previously served as party leader from 2006 to 2019.
-The deputy leader is Jonathan Pedneault.
+Elizabeth May served as the party leader from 2006 to 2019, and again since November 19, 2022.
+On February 4, 2025, the party ratified a motion to adopt a co-leadership model, with May and Jonathan Pedneault serving together as the first co-leaders of the party.

-The Green Party is founded on six principles, including ecological wisdom, non-violence, social justice, sustainability, participatory democracy, and respect for diversity.
+The Green Party is founded on six principles: ecological wisdom, non-violence, social justice, sustainability, participatory democracy, and respect for diversity.

 History

 About two months before the 1980 federal election, eleven candidates, mostly from ridings in the Atlantic provinces, issued a joint press release declaring that they were running on a common platform.
 It called for a transition to a non-nuclear, conserver society.
 Although they ran as independents, they unofficially used the name "Small Party" as part of their declaration of unity, a reference to the "small is beautiful" philosophy of E. F. Schumacher.
 This was the most substantial early attempt to answer the call for an ecologically oriented Canadian political party.
-A key organizer (and one of the candidates) was Elizabeth May, who was the leader of the Greens from 2006 to 2019.
+A key organizer (and one of the candidates) was Elizabeth May, who later became leader of the Greens in 2006.

-The Green Party of Canada was founded at a conference held at Carleton University in Ottawa in 1983.
+The Green Party of Canada was founded at a conference held at Carleton University in Ottawa on November 4, 1983.
 Under its first leader, Trevor Hancock, the party ran 60 candidates in the 1984 Canadian federal election.

 The Quebec wing hosted the 1990 Canadian Greens conference in Montreal.
-But soon after that, Canada's constitutional problems interfered, and many Quebec candidates abandoned the Greens in favour of a Quebec sovereigntist party, the Bloc Québécois.
+Soon after, Canada's constitutional problems interfered; as a result, many Quebec candidates abandoned the Greens in favour of a Quebec sovereigntist party, the Bloc Québécois.
 There were only six Green candidates from Quebec in the 1993 election.
 In the spring of 1996, although the hopes of electing a representative to the BC legislature proved premature, Andy Shadrack in the interior of the province received over 11% of the vote.
 Overall, the party's proportion of the popular vote surged to a new high.
 Shadrack was also the most popular Green candidate in the 1997 federal election, scoring over 6% of the popular vote in West Kootenay—Okanagan.